History of the College of William & Mary: American Revolution

 As its president, Reverend Madison worked with the new leaders of Virginia, most notably Jefferson, on a reorganization and changes for the college which included the abolition of the Divinity School and the Indian School, which was also known as the Brafferton School.
 The 1693 royal charter provided that Indian School of the College educate American Indian youth.
 College founder James Blair had arranged financing for that purpose using income from Brafferton Manor in Yorkshire, England, which had passed to the estate of scientist Robert Boyle.
 The Indian School, intended to "civilize" Indian youth, was begun in 1700.
 However, Native American parents resisted enrolling and boarding their children, and many of those who enrolled were captive children from enemy tribes, including the first six students.
 Enrollment was never strong, revived somewhat after construction of the fine brick Brafferton School building in 1723.
 The school was never very successful in achieving any quantity of Indian conversions to Christianity, but did help educate several generations of interpreters who could aid in communication.
 The school's dedicated income from England was interrupted by the Revolutionary War.
 By 1779, the Brafferton School had permanently closed, although "The Brafferton", as it is known in modern times, remains a landmark building on the campus.

 In June 1781, as British troops moved down the Peninsula, Lord Cornwallis made the president's house his headquarters, and the institution was closed for a few months of that year, which saw the surrender at Yorktown on October 19.

 Antebellum era 1776-1861

-The colonies declared their independence in 1776 and the College of William & Mary severed formal ties to England.
-However, the college's connection to British history remains as a distinct point of pride; it maintains a relationship with the British monarchy and includes former Prime Minister Margaret Thatcher among those who have served as Chancellors.
+The colonies declared their independence in 1776 and the College of William & Mary severed formal ties with Britain.
+However, the college's connection to British history remains as a distinct point of pride; it maintains a relationship with the British monarchy and includes former Prime Minister Margaret Thatcher among those who have served as chancellors.
 Queen Elizabeth II visited the College twice.

 In 1842, alumni of the College formed the Society of the Alumni which is now the sixth oldest alumni organization in the United States.
 In 1859, a great fire caused destruction to the college.
 The Alumni House is one of only several original antebellum structures remaining on campus; notable others include the Wren Building, the President's House, and the Brafferton.